 When it comes to retirement planning in India, you might have heard a lot about PPF or Public Provident Fund.
 You might have surely got suggestions by your elders or friends to open a PPF or Public Provident Fund Account.
 One of the most common ways to invest your monthly savings!

-So, here we shall be discussing everything about PPF or Public Provident Fund, PPF Interest rate and PPF rules that you must know.
+So, here we shall be discussing everything about PPF or Public Provident Fund.
+Have a look at the present PPF Interest rate and know the PPF rules as applicable.

 Public Provident Fund or PPF:

 PPF or Public Provident Fund, is considered as one of the best long term investment options.
 This one is especially for the investors who want to invest their money for a longer duration without taking any sort of risk.